 The OnMouseDownEditString interaction object presents an input field when the graphical item or component is clicked on.
 The field shows the actual value of the variable and allows changing the value.

 '''

 record OnMouseDownEditString

 String variable "Name of variable to change";

 end OnMouseDownEditString;

 '''

 18.7 Annotations for the Graphical User Interface

-This section describes the annotations that are used to define properties of the graphical user interface.
+A class may have the following annotations to define properties of the graphical user interface: